JennEYoon/learn-mldl/learn-tasks.md

     len(obj) is a Special Method when used for a built-in data type, such as int, str, list.
     There is also a double-underscore method obj.__len__() that allows me to write my custom implimentation of len in my own class object.

+ ### Update 6/30/2020  learn-mldl repo.

+   * Moved a bunch of folders around, moved out books to separate folder in root.
+   * elegant-scipy folder - is for my practice.
+   * elegant-scipy cloned repo, refreshed with upstream master, my fork refreshed with origin master.
+     - keep branch name "master".
+     - Try building notebooks again, on Windows, WSL.
+   * Moved fluent python book to a folder here.

  --- end ---